Bregman Stochastic Proximal Point Algorithm with Variance Reduction: Abstract

 \section{Abstract}

-Stochastic algorithms, especially stochastic gradient descent (SGD), have proven to be the go-to methods in data science and machine learning.
-In recent years, the stochastic proximal point algorithm (SPPA) emerged, and it was shown to be more robust than SGD with respect to stepsize settings.
-However, SPPA still suffers from a decreased convergence rate due to the need for vanishing stepsizes, which is resolved by using variance reduction methods.
-In the deterministic setting, there are many problems that can be solved more efficiently when viewing them in a non-Euclidean geometry using Bregman distances.
-This paper combines these two worlds and proposes variance reduction techniques for the Bregman stochastic proximal point algorithm (BSPPA).
-As special cases, we obtain SAGA- and SVRG-like variance reduction techniques for BSPPA.
-Our theoretical and numerical results demonstrate improved stability and convergence rates compared to the vanilla BSPPA with constant and vanishing stepsizes, respectively.
-Our analysis, also, allow to recover the same variance reduction techniques for Bregman SGD in a unified way.
+Stochastic algorithms, in particular stochastic gradient descent (SGD), have become the methods of choice in data science and machine learning.
+More recently, the stochastic proximal point algorithm (SPPA) has been introduced and shown to be more robust than SGD with respect to stepsize selection.
+However, SPPA still suffers from reduced convergence rates due to the need for vanishing stepsizes, a limitation that can be alleviated by variance reduction techniques.
+In the deterministic setting, many optimization problems can be solved more efficiently by exploiting non-Euclidean geometries through the use of Bregman distances.
+In this work, we bridge these two lines of research and propose variance reduction techniques for the Bregman stochastic proximal point algorithm (BSPPA).
+As special cases, our framework yields SAGA- and SVRG-type variance reduction methods for BSPPA.
+Our theoretical analysis and numerical experiments demonstrate improved stability and faster convergence rates compared to the vanilla BSPPA, both with constant and vanishing stepsizes, respectively.
+Moreover, our analysis also encompasses the SGD setting, allowing us to recover the same variance reduction techniques for Bregman SGD within a unified framework.

 {\bf Key words and phrases.} { Stochastic proximal point algorithm, stochastic gradient descent, variance reduction, Bregman distance, convex optimization, smooth optimization.}\\[1ex]

 {\bf 2020 Mathematics Subject Classification.} { 90C15, 90C25, 90C06, 65K05.}